Finder makes money from featured partners, but editorial opinions are our own.

 Can I get an installment loan in Manitoba with bad credit?

 Yes, there are online lenders that offer installment loans in Manitoba for borrowers with bad credit.
 Instead of fixating on your credit score, these loan providers will look at your current debts and income.
-You’ll need proof of a steady income via pay stubs or bank statements.
+You’ll need proof of a steady income via pay stubs or bank statements and show through your cash flow that you can afford to take on a new loan.

 Can I use an installment loan for debt consolidation?